nobl/ioBroker.senec/README.md

 ### 2.11.2 (2026-07-21)
 - Live chart: Linear interpolation for sparse history data instead of flat carry-forward.
 Smoother lines when SQL logs on change only.
 - Live chart: Skip history queries for states without a history adapter enabled (no more SQL warnings).

-### 2.11.1 (2026-07-21)
-- Live chart: Delta history loading — expanding the time window only fetches the missing range instead of reloading all data.

 ### [Former Updates](CHANGELOG_OLD.md)